d-smith/appreg/README.md

 go get commands run from the makefile will overwrite your native cgo built stuff with the container native stuff, so you'll need to do a go get back on the native side if you want to run stuff there.

+After building the binary in the docker image, exit the shell then build the image via make.